halide/Halide/README.md

     export LLVM_CONFIG=<path to llvm>/build/bin/llvm-config
     export CLANG=<path to llvm>/build/bin/clang

-On Ubuntu llvm 3.2 also works, but you should omit --disable-terminfo or -DLLVM_ENABLE_TERMINFO=OFF when configuring it.

 With LLVM_CONFIG and CLANG set (or the appropriate llvm-config and clang in your path), you should be able to just run 'make' in this